FIWARE-Ops/docs.expert-certification/doc/index.md

 This guide is describes the examination procedure to be followed when certifing a candidate as a FIWARE expert.

-An expert is recognised as having fulfilled the folliowing:
+An expert is recognised as having fulfilled the following:

 -   They have made a solid recognised contribution to the FIWARE Community
 -   They have a thorough cross-chapter understanding of all aspects of FIWARE